Ronnie Milsap: Amateur radio operator

 Milsap is an Advanced-class amateur radio operator.
 His call sign is WB4KCG.

 Personal life

 In 1965, Milsap married Joyce Reeves.
-They had one son, Ronald Todd Milsap, who was found dead on February 23, 2019, on his houseboat from an apparent medical condition.
-Ronald Todd's son, who had not heard from his father for the past two days, found the body.
-Ronald Todd was 49.
-Joyce Reeves Milsap died on September 6, 2021.
-She had been battling leukemia since 2014.
-She was 81-years old.
+They had one son, Ronald "Todd" Milsap, who was found dead on his houseboat at the age of 49 on February 23, 2019, from an apparent medical condition.
+Todd's son, who had not heard from his father for the previous two days, found the body.
+Joyce, who had been battling leukemia since 2014, died on September 6, 2021, at the age of 81.